ronald-bbg/test-ohil-project/README.md

 National Center for Collaborative Healthcare Innovation website repo.

 ## How to Install and Run the Project
 1. Clone this repo.
-Navigate to the directory where you'd like to put the va-ncchi-beta directory and run:
+Navigate to the directory where you'd like to put the test-ohil-project directory and run:
     ```bash
     git clone https://github.com/ronald-wbd/test-ohil-project.git
     ```